Inline Ads

 Step 1: Reach for the Skies

 I called it ambitious, but some other people have had different names for it.
 “Ridiculous”.
 “Unreasonable”.
 “Impossible”.
 Whether or not this is true, it hasn’t stopped me from aiming high and challenging myself.
 I like to start by dreaming big.
 I think it’s far better to aim too high and then fail with just “pretty high”, than it to aim low, get bored, not push yourself and achieve way less than you could have.
 Why are big goals good?
 You get to test your limits and push them as far as possible.
 You also end up accomplishing much more than you could ever have dreamed if your goal had been more modest.
 A modest goal will give you the satisfaction of saying you achieved exactly what you set out to do.
 However, it won’t teach you to stretch yourself.
 It won’t push you to your limits and beyond.
 There’s one question I hate to be stuck with: “How much further could I have gone if I pushed myself?”.
 I don’t like having this question lingering in the back of my mind.
 So I aim high.
 That said, I want to make it clear that I only set goals I believe are possible to achieve.
 I don’t just aim for B2 in all my language missions then hope for the best.
 For example, if I only have an hour a day to study, then pushing for B2 (CEFRL scale) in three months is way over the top.
 It’s why I haven’t had any such project for the last two years; until recently I’ve been travelling intensively for a world-wide booktour, which is time consuming and exhausting and means I’d rarely have more than that single hour free.
 With this in mind, I’ve had to adjust my goals and have instead tried to cram as much Bahasa Indonesia as I could into 4 hours, be sure my French was at a C1 level so that I could follow the long road to a definite C2 level, reactivate my Mandarin after a long break, and even coach another person to learn another language quickly.
 So I know exactly if and when a three month project isn’t possible, and adjust to other goals when it isn’t.
-How high you aim in your own language mission will depend on your own personal factors: I’ll look at each of these factors below, and explain how you can expect them to affect your language mission.
-For the sake of simplicity, I’m going to talk specifically about appropriate goals for a three-month language mission.
+How high you aim in your own language mission will depend on your own personal factors:- How badly do you want to learn the language?

 Step 2: Assess Your Motivation